Source: Becker's Hospital Review Feb. 2017

 Virtually all of the drugs in short supply are sold to healthcare facilities through GPOs, rather than directly to consumers at retail pharmacies.
 Many of these drugs had been saving lives for decades---until the GPOs gained a stranglehold over this marketplace.

 These abuses have forced many firms to stop making inexpensive generic drugs rather than produce them at a loss.
 They’ve also crippled the ability of others to maintain their plants, equipment, and quality control, resulting in tainted drugs, adverse FDA inspections, and plant closings.

 - The deadly 2012 meningitis outbreak, which was caused by contaminated drugs sold by an unregulated compounding pharmacy, the New England Compounding Center, was a direct result of this crisis.
 After two FDA-regulated generic drug makers stopped making a widely-used steroid pain killer because it had become unprofitable, many providers were forced to buy it from now-shuttered NECC.
-Ameridose, a sister company that has also been shut down because of quality problems, had contracts with the five largest GPOs, at a minimum.
+Ameridose, a sister company that has also been shut down because of quality problems, had contracts with the what were then the five largest GPOs, at a minimum.
 [For documentation, see "GPOs and the Fungal Meningitis Tragedy."]